Offshore installation security: SVA Methodology for the Petroleum and Petrochemical Industries

 The Security Vulnerability Assessment (SVA) Methodology for the Petroleum and Petrochemical Industries from the American Petroleum Institute and the National Petrochemical & Refiners Association aims at maintaining and increasing the security of energy facilities in the petroleum sector.
-The document establishes a Security Vulnerability Assessment (SVA) methodology to identify and analyse the threats and vulnerabilities those energy installations face.
+The document establishes a security vulnerability assessment methodology to identify and analyse the threats and vulnerabilities those energy installations face.

 Moreover, general security risk management practices, such as enterprise risk management are employed throughout the sector.